analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Offline Mode

 if **ENABLE_MIC_PROCESSING** is not defined, a header file containing the 16-bit samples (e.g. **kws_five.h**) should be included in the project to be used as the input .
-To create a header file from a wav file, use included utilities to record a wav file and convert it to header file.
+To create a header file from a wav file, use included utilities to record a wav file and convert it to the header file.

 ```bash
 # record 1sec of 16-bit 16KHz sampled wav file